Segmental Retaining Walls: Where Form and Function Meet

 Whether you are building your own wall or hiring a contractor to install it, you should be aware of the minimum industry construction guidelines, as established by the National Concrete Masonry Association (NCMA).

 According to a land grading company, for starters, it is important to have a firm and level ground surface to begin construction of a segmental retaining wall.
 The contractor will need to excavate a small trench below grade to create a leveling pad for the wall.
 Be precise by doing laser guided excavation.
 Hire a professional excavator to get the job done efficiently and correctly, see Wapiti Pacific Contractors excavation services.

 The leveling pad is a surface that is a minimum of 6 inches thick and about 24 inches wide, constructed with good road base material.
 This pad must be well compacted and should result in at least one block below grade.
 The minimum industry standard is to always bury at least 6 inches of the wall below grade, or 10 percent of the total wall height.

 NCMA also recommends that segmental retaining walls have a drainage zone behind the wall block that is a minimum of 12 inches wide.
 In most cases, a 4-inch perforated drain pipe is also positioned in the drainage stone to collect any water.
 This pipe should drain from the wall at the face, or at the side of the wall if possible.
 Soil behind the wall must be well compacted and free of debris.

 You can use ready-mix concrete to make durable concrete blocks.
-Then if you need a supplier of ready-mix concrete then we recommend https://mastermixconcrete.co.uk/, as they always offer the very best concrete and service.
-You may also look for manufactures that can help in addressing strength and dimensional tolerances, and recommend the appropriate block size, shape and color.
+Then if you need a supplier of ready-mix concrete services then we recommend https://mastermixconcrete.co.uk/, as they always offer the very best concrete and service.
+You may also look for a concrete contractor that can help in addressing strength and dimensional tolerances, and recommend the appropriate block size, shape and color.
 Most units also come with a solid capping block that is typically 3 or 4 inches thick.
 The caps are attached to the top course of the wall using concrete adhesive.

 Reinforcing the Soil